Khaled-AlKhateeb/Jest-Practice/README.md

 - Major languages: JavaScript
 - Frameworks: ES6
-- Technologies used: Linters/ Jest
+- Technologies used: Linters/ Jest/ npm

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

-To get a local copy up and running follow these simple example steps.
+run the tests using Jest to check if all functions code is up and running without errors.

 ### Prerequisites
+JavaScript/ npm/ Jest.

 ### Setup
+install npm and Jest.

 ### Install
+on destination folder terminal run: npm init -y npm install --save-dev ts-jest

 ### Usage
+check your functions for error when used by other devs.

 ### Run tests
+npm test

 ### Deployment
+VS Code
+Atom

 ## Authors